Jeff Lewis (real estate speculator): Radio

-Lewis hosts a radio show, Jeff Lewis Live, on Andy Cohen's Sirius XM Radio Andy network.
-Jeff's followers are known as "Chumps."
+Since 2017, Lewis has hosted a radio show, Jeff Lewis Live, on Andy Cohen's Sirius XM Radio Andy network.

+On June 12, 2023, Sirius XM launched the Jeff Lewis Channel, a streaming channel found on the Sirius XM app.

 Personal life

 Lewis was in a relationship with his business manager, Gage Edward.
-They had a baby via surrogate, born on October 25, 2016.
-They separated on 31 January 2019 after being together for ten years.
+They had a baby via surrogate, born in 2016.
+They separated in 2019 after being together for ten years.
 They share custody of their daughter.
-In March 2019, he started dating Scott Anderson, but announced on his radio show in September 2020 that they had broken up.

 Lewis was diagnosed with obsessive-compulsive personality disorder in his twenties.